octoshell/octoshell-v2/SECURITY.md

 ## Reporting a Vulnerability

   To report a vulnerability, please create an issue and specify:
-  - Octoshell version
+  - Octoshell version,
-  - Ruby version
+  - Ruby version,
-  - Postgresql version
+  - Postgresql version,
-  - Redis version
+  - Redis version,
-  - Sidekiq version
+  - Sidekiq version,
   - How to reproduce a vulnerability:
     - preparations, if needed,
     - steps to reproduce,